arthurlacoste/winegold/README.md

 **This is a wanted feature**

-Does anything possible and create a way to handle conversion cli tools (like [Calibre ebook-convert](ebook-convert), [ImageMagick](https://github.com/ImageMagick/ImageMagick)) into a multi-platform downloadable dependency on the need.
+Detect the kind of file you have added, and give you a way to process it.
+So, I need create a way to handle conversion cli tools (like [Calibre ebook-convert](ebook-convert), [ImageMagick](https://github.com/ImageMagick/ImageMagick)) into a multi-platform downloadable dependency on the need.

 If you want to convert a kind of file, dependencies are downloaded if you need, and your file is processed.

-Other todo:
+Other (& simpler) todo:

 - [See the todo page](docs/todo.md).